surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.36.1-1 =
+= 3.36.2-1 =

-(2016/10/17) Changed all http://wpsso.com/ URLs to https.
+(2016/10/17) Changed all http://surniaulula.com/ URLs to https.
+Added transient caching of results when fetching size information for image URLs.
 Added a new WPSSO SSM extension to the "Extension Plugins and Pro Licenses" settings page.